ncatlab/nlab-content/pages/2273.md

 ## Properties

-### As symplectic leafs of the Lie-Poisson structure
+### As symplectic leaves of the Lie-Poisson structure

 The dual $g^*$ of a (say finite-dimensional real) [[Lie algebra]] has a structure of a [[Poisson manifold]] with the Poisson structure due to A. Kirillov and Souriau, called the _[[Lie-Poisson structure]]_, namely for any $a\in g^*$,